tokenring-ai/chrome/README.md

 ### Agent Configuration

-Configure the chrome provider in your TokenRing application:
+Configure the chrome service in your TokenRing application:

 ```typescript
 import TokenRingApp from "@tokenring-ai/app";